Flexible business insurance

 Research by Tyl by Natwest suggests that nearly two thirds of businesses in the UK spend between 5% and 20% of their total outlay on energy.
 This represents a significant proportion of their total running costs, meaning that large price rises will have a dramatic knock-on effect on businesses’ ability to operate at a profit.
 Indeed, the same survey found that “70% of SME owners believe that the cost of their energy bill impacts the growth of their business”.

 With tight margins and restricted cash flow, small businesses are less well placed than their large corporate cousins to swallow increases in business running costs, such as a rise in energy bills.
 A retail giant like Tesco will have the flexibility to swallow smaller profit margins (or even losses) in the short-to-medium term while local independent retailers do not enjoy such luxury in their finances.

 Small businesses are more likely to be forced to pass on their running cost increases to consumers through price hikes, just in order to survive.
 This in turn puts them at a competitive disadvantage against larger companies, further disincentivising customers from choosing small businesses.

 What support is available?

-The following businesses were set to be eligible for the discount:
+The following businesses are eligible for the current scheme: